 and has the only clay courts in Highlands County, FL.

 We have a number of activities going on year round at TTC.
-To get you started, we have drop-in
+See our Current Activities

-The HCTA will use this website to keep our members and tennis friends
+The HCTA will use this website and our monthly newsleletter to keep our members and tennis friends

 updated on what is going on at our club.
 We will be adding announcements for upcoming events